jerryjappinen/bellevue-docs/ui/controls.md

 ### Read-only form components

+These components use 1-way data binding.
 These are components that represent user-facing form elements, but they **only visualize** values, and do not include any logic for mutating it.
 Typically these are used inside _controls_ to represent the UI state, which the user can then change by interacting with the _controls_.

 Sometimes you might also use a read-only form component to visualize state without allowing the user to directly change it with a control element.
 A typical use case would be using a checkbox component to visualize if some computed property is true.